Why Your Water Pressure is So High

 High water pressure is fairly easy to diagnose, because it can be outwardly observed.
 Homes experiencing high water pressure will often exhibit the following signs:

-If these signs exist, it’s wise to call a professional plumber who will be able to diagnose a high water pressure problem and find the right solution for the home.
+If these signs exist, it’s wise to contact a professional plumber who will be able to diagnose a high water pressure problem and find the right solution for the home.

 For the DIY types out there, the best place to start is to confirm that the home indeed does have high water pressure.
 Run to the local hardware store and pick up a pressure gauge.
 Connect the pressure gauge onto a faucet near the water meter and look for a reading that is over 80 psi.